January 10th, 2017

 March 19, 2017: I’ve learned that Nina Klein also maintains a startup list, started in 2013.
 Her list includes about 175 companies, broken into 11 classifications, and includes keywords describing each company.

-January 1, 2021: I’ve hired a researcher to help me update that 900+ listings on the spreadsheet, and to add the roughly 350 additional startups I’ve tracked over the last 5 years.
-Publishers Weekly will take over publication of the revised version of the report in the late spring/early summer of 2022.
+September 1, 2022: I’ve hired a researcher to help me update that 900+ listings on the spreadsheet, and we’ve added more than 400 startups tracked over the last 5 years.
+Publishers Weekly will publish the revised and expanded version of the report in November, 2022, and will host the database of companies.